FireLemons/portfolio/docs/casa.md

  [Postgres](https://www.postgresql.org/) is our database management system.

 #### Hosting
 The app is hosted on [Heroku](https://dashboard.heroku.com).
-Heroku's built in Github integration is used for our QA(quality assurance) environment meaning our QA envirnment contains the latest changes from the main branch of our repository on github.
-From the Herkou dashboard the production environment can be manually updated to match QA.
+We have a pipeline where continuous integration builds our quality assurance environment(QA) from the latest updates from our github repo.
+From QA changes are manually verified and manually deployed to our production environment.

 #### Frontend
 CASA is a multi page website with [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) mixed in.
 CASA's main javascript framework is [jQuery](https://jquery.com/).
-[Sass](https://sass-lang.com/) is used to organize css.
-We use the [plainadmin theme](https://plainadmin.com/) which is built on top of bootstrap 5.
-Using this theme allows the app to be mobile friendly.
+Our main styling framework is the [plainadmin theme](https://plainadmin.com/) which is built on top of bootstrap 5.
+[Sass](https://sass-lang.com/) is used for all styling not provided by plainadmin.

-CASA is a [progressive web app](https://web.dev/what-are-pwas/) and has an android app as a [trusted web activity](https://developer.chrome.com/docs/android/trusted-web-activity/).
-This means the website can have app like features like offline mode without having to be remade as an app.

 ## My CASA Contributions

-### Code Contributions
+### Major Features
-These are listed in chrononlogical order.

 #### Emancipation Checklist
 As children leave the CASA program(typically from getting older), CASA volunteers need to make sure their youth(s) are prepared for life.
 There is a lot to keep track of over a long period of time so they need a checklist to keep track.

 <figure markdown>
   ![Emancipation Checklist Screenshot](./img/casa-emancipation-checklist.png){ style="width: 40em" }
-  <figcaption>A screenshot of the emancipation checklist as it looks currently</figcaption>
 </figure>

 The items in the list are stored in the database.
 The main items like "Youth has housing." are "emancipation categories" and the subitems like "With friend" are "emancipation options".
 When a user selects a category or option, an association is made between the casa case and the checklist item.